roxannezhangQB/my-website/README.md

 edit on example branch

-new edit on update-readme branch

-some updates on local update-readme branch, then remotely
+updates made on master on GitHub before rebase